sanderveldhuis/glidelite/doc/workers.md

 writeFile(`Hello, ${glconfig.user} with ID: ${randomInt(1000)()}!`);
 ```

-Recompile and manually run the worker to test it again.
+Restart the local development run to test it again.
 You should see a newly written file containing the configured value with a random ID.